We hung on for dear life, trying not to crash into the sides of the vehicle as the driver rocketed us up and onwards, aiming for the dune ridge with

-Nonetheless, managing the quad still took a lot of concentration for me.
+Nonetheless, managing the quad still took a lot of concentration.
 Any time I began to daydream, or become distracted by a particularly enchanting dune landscape, I’d hit a bump and compensate too late.

 We were told to follow in roughly single file, towards landmarks our guide pointed out to us.
-There were portions during the ride when one or another of us would frequently get stuck.
+There were portions during the ride when one or another of us would get stuck.
 Our long-suffering guide did a lot of lifting in these stretches.
-Consequently there were a few moments when we kinda lost someone or other, like when we were to crest a ridge.
+Consequently there were a few moments when we kinda lost someone or other, especially when we were asked to crest a ridge.

 But these events grew less and less frequent as the morning wore on.

 There was something peaceful in the ride, across the changing but somehow also unvarying desert landscape.
 It was almost hypnotic and the experience weaves into each other such that it was hard to say afterward, which sight was seen first and what happened.
-It was very bizarre how differently we remembered things – and how clouded things became in reminiscence.
+It was very bizarre how differently the four of us remembered things – and how clouded things became in reminiscence.

 At one point the guide asked us to ride up a pretty steep sandy slope.
 We were skeptical.
 After being mired numerous times in slipping sand halfway up the slope, and somehow temporarily losing Cindy, he accepted our limited sand driving skills and thought of a different route.